joshbalfour/node-cognitive-services/README.md

 ##### Description

   Retrieve the information of a person group, including its name and userData.
-This API returns person group information only, use <a href="/docs/services/563879b61984550e40cbbe8d/operations/563879b61984550f30395241">Person - List Persons in a Person Group</a> instead to retrieve person information under the person group.
+This API returns person group information only, use Person - List Persons in a Person Group instead to retrieve person information under the person group.
-  <h4>Http Method</h4>
+  Http Method
   GET